 The Stanford Faculty Staff Help Center (FSHC) provides professional, confidential short-term counseling services for you and your family, up to 10 sessions, based on need.
 An assessment is conducted on the first visit to ensure that the FSHC is the correct resource for your issue(s).
 If you need more support than the FSHC can offer, the center will provide a referral to other services.
 FSHC is free to Stanford employees, retirees and eligible dependents up to age 26.

 - Work issues

 - Personal issues

 - Substance abuse

 Serving the community remotely: As of spring 2020, FSHC is operating remotely and providing appointments via secure videoconference.
 FSHC's four locations at Main Campus, SLAC and Stanford Redwood City are closed at this time, due to COVID-19.
 To make an appointment or get more information, visit helpcenter.stanford.edu.

 Meru Health is a 12-week online program that will help you take steps to improve your mental well-being.
-The program is available for free to benefits-eligible employees and their adult dependents who are enrolled in a university medical plan, and is currently available to participants in 24 states, with nationwide coverage becoming available mid-year 2021.
+The program is available for free to benefits-eligible employees and their adult dependents who are enrolled in a university medical plan, and is currently available to participants nationwide.

 Meru Health offers you access to:

 - Licensed therapists and psychiatrists

 - Habit-changing activities for sleep, nutrition and more